Think of me like this… I’m you and you’re me.

 Mostly, though, I try really hard to keep all my balls in the air every day, but occasionally a rogue one cracks me right on the forehead.
 Proof that even though we’re all trying really, really hard to get it right all the time, we just can’t.
 And we won’t.
 So we need to stop stressing over it and realize that our best is just going to have to do.
 Because that’s actually where true happiness comes from.

 So see, we’re like the same person.
-Which is exactly why you’ll be able to relate with just about everything I write about.
+Which is exactly why you’ll be able to relate with a lot of what I write about.
 Because that’s what you’ll get when you read my opinion column or my books or hear me speak.
-You’ll get poignant, funny little nuggets of truth (and hopefully a little inspiration) that you can jam in that little unusable square front pocket in your jeans and pull out later, when you need a kick in the ass.
+You’ll get funny (hopefully poignant) little nuggets of truth (and hopefully a little inspiration) that you can jam in that little unusable square front pocket in your jeans and pull out later, when you need a kick in the ass.